Four size variants are recorded, numbered; 53 & 53 s; 53 L; 53 x; and 53/3.

 Incised 53 LM Remued Hand made 1934

-This 53 LM piece, and at least two 53 X pieces as well, have base inscriptions with a number and a date (1934).
+This piece, and several 53 X and 53/3 pieces as well, have base inscriptions with a number and a date (1934).
 Such inscriptions are rare and of great value in piecing together the history of the Remued range.
 If you have any Remued piece with a shape number and a date we'd be delighted to hear from you.
 Contact us.

 The inside of the hole is glazed, so the hole was definitely made at the pottery not a later modification.

 No example is recorded.
 Catalogued and discussed at Early Series 197 which appears to be an alternative number.
 The shape book shows a square mouth and dimples like Pamela Series 14.

 Collection; Billy Allan